chromice/ae/README.md

 unset($file);
 ```

-The library exposes basic information about the file:
+You can access basic information about the file:

 ```php
 $file = \ae\file('path/to/file.txt');